Steve Hicks School of Social Work

-School of Social Work is the school of social work for University of Texas at Austin.
-The School of Social Work was established in 1950.
+The University of Texas at Austin School of Social Work is the school of social work for University of Texas at Austin.
+The School of Social Work has been Accredited by the Council on Social Work Education (CSWE) since 1950 and offers Bachelor of Social Work (BSW) and Master of Science in Social Work (MSSW) degree programs.

 In 2017, after a donation of $25 million by telecommunications pioneer R. Steven "Steve" Hicks, the school was renamed to the Steve Hicks School of Social Work.
-The school was renamed to the School of Social Work in July of 2025.
-The school is headquartered in UT's School of Social Work Building (formerly the University Junior High School).
+The school was renamed to the University of Texas at Austin School of Social Work in July of 2025.
+The school was headquartered in UT's School of Social Work Building (formerly the University Junior High School).

+Building Demolition

+In October 2024, demolition of the School of Social Work building began to build a new $70 million dollar football training facility.

+The building was of historical significance, as it was previously the University Junior High School, the first fully integrated public middle school in Austin, TX.
+Attempts were made by the Save the Past for the fUTure coalition to save the building prior to destruction.
+However, these attempts were unsuccessful despite the building receiving a State Antiques Landmark (SAL) designation in July of 2024.
+The building was also surrounded by several large, aged, live oak trees which were included in the demolishment.

+In the demolition approval from Texas Historical Commission, the University of Texas-Austin agreed to follow certain guidelines including the salvaging of some architectural features and creating a documentary film about the building.
+No information about the documentary plans, progress, or release date were stated.

+The School of Social Work was temporarily relocated to Walter Webb Hall with plans of a permanent relocation in the current McCombs School of Business Building.
+The McCombs School of Business will be relocating to a new Mulva Hall when construction of that project is complete, expected in August of 2028.

 Research

 Research projects at the UT School of Social Work are administered through The Center for Social Work Research (CSWR).
 The Center was founded in 1974 and houses 9 research institutes.

 Addiction Research Institute

 This institute focuses on substance abuse among underserved populations, particularly African-Americans and Mexican-Americans.
 The program adopts a uniquely social work perspective, emphasizing factors at the individual, family, organizational, societal, and cultural level that influence substance abuse and substance abuse treatment.